erikbrinkman/rackham-thesis/README.md

   - made copyright page cleaner
   - fixed Appendices, Bibliography, margins, title page, frontispiece, bottom-center page numbers, two-side printing,
   - added in-dissertation abstract and abstract that prints separately at the end.
-- Modified Oct.
-2016 by Erik Briknman
-  - Simplified format to be more consistent with standard latex style
-  - Changed `loa` to `loap` to remove conflict with list of alorithms
-  - Bibliography only correct with `biblatex`